ErpNetDocs/tech/advanced/scripting/domain-model/entity-operations.md

 })
 ```

-This will retrieve all customers where the `active` property is set to `true`.
+This will retrieve all customers where the `active` data attribute is set to `true`.

 --